 June 19, 1995: Apple releases the Power Macintosh 9500, a high-end Mac that boasts a second-generation PowerPC chip that’s much faster than its predecessor.

 The Power Mac 9500 is also significant for coming with six Peripheral Component Interconnect, or PCI, slots.
 They allow owners to attach hardware using the Intel-developed industry standard connection.
 Along with seven bays for internal drives and a swappable daughterboard, this makes the 9500 the most expandable Power Mac ever produced.

-Power Mac 9500: A significant step-up
+Power Macintosh 9500: A significant step up

-Even more upgrades
+Even more Power Mac 9500 upgrades

-All of this came at a price, of course.
-If you wanted the Power Macintosh 9500 — the equivalent of the iMac Pro of its day — you’d need to cough up $5,299 as a starting price.
+All of that power and expandability came at a price, of course.
+If you wanted the Power Macintosh 9500 — basically the iMac Pro of its day — you needed to cough up $5,299 as a starting price.
 Adjusted for inflation, that’s $8,500 today.
 It didn’t come with a monitor, either!

 Did you own a Power Macintosh 9500?
 What was the first Mac you ever bought or used regularly?
 Leave your comments below.